mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 1. modify the yaml file, my-deployment.yaml
 1. re-apply the deployment: `kubectl apply -f my-deployment.yaml`

+### Out-Of-Scope Resources/Objects

+There are several Kubernetes objects that may not present in the exam.

+> **Warning:** I cannot guarantee that the items listed below will not present in your exam.

+ - `ReplicaSet v1 apps`: According to the official documentation, the ReplicaSet is recommended to be replace by the Deployment resource.
+You (should) not see any question that ask you to create or modify a ReplicaSet.
+ - `Ingress v1beta1 Extensions`: Ingress depends on the underling infrastructure, e.g. AWS, GCP, etc. You (should) not be asked to operate ingress in the exam.
+ - `PersistentVolume v1 core`: PersistentVolume depends on the underline infrastructure.
+You (should) not be asked to create a PersistentVolume in the exam.
+However, you will see questions that ask you to create a **PersistentVolumeClaim** which uses some existing volumes.

 ### Declarative vs Imperative

 In the Kubernetes world, there are 2 ways to operate a object, declarative and imperative.
 For example, to create a pod using image `busybox`, the imperative way is to run the command `kubectl run my-pod --image busybox`.
 In contrast, the declarative ways is to create a yaml file, `my-pod.yaml`: